Deep Dive: Hybrid Systems – The Future of Extraction

 Yes.
 The Arkel Coast, the WPM Primus, and the Ligre youn are available in our showrooms in Bern and Zurich.
 Come by, try different brewing profiles, and compare them with traditional machines.
 No appointment is necessary – but feel free to call us beforehand if you would like a consultation.

 • Ligre youn: At 45 cm wide, the machine is wider than many competitors – factor this into your kitchen planning.
 The purchase process runs directly through Ligre, not through our webshop.
-The machine is in the upper price segment (comparable to La Marzocco Home machines).
+The machine is in the higher price segment (comparable to La Marzocco Home machines).

 Roastery Tip